Episodes

 To which the answer is given:

-Our Bible Reading is therefore taken from Revelation chapter 21 beginning at verse 1
+Our Bible Reading is therefore taken from 2 Timothy chapter 1 beginning at verse 8

 This is the word of the Lord